TCU Student Takes Quarantine Crafts to the Next Level, Creating a Budding Art Career — Meet Alexis Ho | PaperCity Magazine

 Alexis Ho presents her work "Izzy"

-Alexis Ho's "Alexis"
+Alexis Ho's "Modern Psychedelia"

 Alexis Ho's "Anna"